langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 1. Select your GitHub username or organization from the selector
 2. Search for your repo to deploy in the search bar and select it
 3. Choose any name
-4. In the `LangGraph API config file` field, enter the path to your `langgraph.json` file (if left blank langsmith will automatically search for it on deployment)
+4. In the `LangGraph API config file` field, enter the path to your `langgraph.json` file (which in this case is just `langgraph.json`)
 5. For Git Reference, you can select either the git branch for the code you want to deploy, or the exact commit SHA.
-6. If your chain relies on environment variables (for example, an OPENAI_API_KEY), add those in.
+6. If your chain relies on environment variables, add those in.
 They will be propagated to the underlying server so your code can access them.
+In this case, we need `ANTHROPIC_API_KEY` and `TAVILY_API_KEY`.

 Putting this all together, you should have something as follows for your deployment details: